Rebuild-Black-Business/RBB-Website/README.md

 ### How can I get involved now?

+The first step is to make sure that you're a part of the [Discord Community](https://discord.gg/272XMuv).
+State in the #sorting-hat channel your desire to join the Developer team.
+This will get you access to the development channels for further information.

 We're tracking all high level Web Development tasks in Trello:

 - [Front-End Development Trello](https://trello.com/b/d1sguaj6/rebuild-black-business-frontend-dev)